-Batching issues tend have a profound influence on the flow characteristics of a manufacturing plant and substantial gains can be made by properly understanding underlying principles.
+Batching issues tend to have a profound influence on the flow characteristics of a manufacturing plant, and substantial gains can be made by properly understanding underlying principles.
 Almost all kinds of automotive operations are associated with large batching operations.
 The following are the commonly found large batching operations in the automotive manufacturing units:

 - Forging – Forging Presses

 - Casting – Core making and Moulding Machines

 Conventional operational thinking is based on maximizing the utilization of these batching machines.
 But one of the major issues with large batch sizes needed for maximization of capacity utilization is that it increases the overall production lead time and leads to poor on-time delivery to customers.
 This is because executing large batches results in ‘capacity stealing’ – i.e. the capacity is utilized for the production of items that are not needed in the immediate time horizon at the cost of immediately required items and/or items required for confirmed orders.

 Large batches at batching machines can also create ‘Capacity Waves’ at downstream operations.
 This is largely due to the fact that the space available between the large batching machines and downstream operating machines/lines is limited and downstream operations are forced to ‘suck’ the inventory created by the large batching machines.